regit/secure-conntrack-helpers/secure-conntrack-helpers.rst

 --------------------

 The best way to do anti-spoofing is to use filtering rules in the RAW table.
-This has the great advantage of short cutting the connection tracking.
+This has the great advantage of bypassing the connection tracking.
 This helps to reduce the load that could be created by some flooding.

 The anti-spoofing must be done on a per-interface basis.
 For each interface, we must list the authorized network on the interface.
-There is an exception, which is the interface with the default route where an inverted logic must be used.
+There is exception, which is the interface with the default route where an inverted logic must be used.
 In our example, let's take eth1, which is a LAN interface, and have eth0 being the interface with the default route.